google/WebFundamentals/src/content/en/tools/chrome-devtools/inspect-styles/edit-styles.md

 Understanding how cascading and inheritance works is essential to debugging your styles.
-The cascade relates to how CSS declarations are given weights to determine which rules should take precedence when theyoverlap with another rule.
+The cascade relates to how CSS declarations are given weights to determine which rules should take precedence when they overlap with another rule.
 Inheritance relates to how HTML elements inherit
 CSS properties from their containing elements (ancestors).
 For more, see [W3C documentation on cascading](http://www.w3.org/TR/CSS2/cascade.html).